dalehumby/DevFest2020/README.md

-# Google DevFest 2020
+# Google DevFest South Africa 2020

+Demonstrating the capabilities of the [ESP8266](https://www.espressif.com/en/products/socs/esp8266) WiFi enabled microchip from Espressif Systems for home automation and IoT projects.
+I will show you how to

+- turn an LED on and off
+- count pulses by detecting changes in the state of an input pin
+- publishing those changes to the MQTT pub/sub system
+- hosting a simple web page

-For this demo I am using the D1 Mini development board which can be purchased from [Communica](https://www.communica.co.za/products/bmt-d1-mini-pro-esp8266-16m-ant) or [Micro Robotics](https://www.robotics.org.za/MINI-D1-4M).
+I am using the [D1 Mini](https://www.wemos.cc/en/latest/tutorials/d1/get_started_with_micropython_d1.html) development board which can be purchased from [Communica](https://www.communica.co.za/products/bmt-d1-mini-pro-esp8266-16m-ant) or [Micro Robotics](https://www.robotics.org.za/MINI-D1-4M) in South Africa.

+This board is useful because it has the ESP8266 soldered on to a PCB and includes USB-to-serial converter, and 5 VDC USB voltage is stepped down to 3.3 V that the ESP needs, so it can be plugged directly into a computer's USB port.

+It also includes a reset pin, an LED, and header sockets for easily connecting to other equipment.

 ![ESP8266 D1 Mini dev board](https://i.ibb.co/QYjTPxH/MINI-D1-4-M-008.jpg "D1 Mini")